xlwings/xlwings/docs/officejs_addins.rst

       </script>
   </body>

-The relevant blocks in the manifest are the following (these lines are out of context, so search for them in ``manifest-xlwings-officejs-hello.xml``).
+The relevant blocks in the manifest are the following (again, these lines are out of context, so search for them in ``manifest-xlwings-officejs-quickstart.xml``).
 Note that compared to task panes, you need the additional reference to ``FunctionFile``:

 .. code-block:: xml